chainstack/docs/docs/tutorials/cronos/nft-dutch-auction-contract-with-hardhat.md

 * `RPC_URL` — your Cronos node HTTPS endpoint.
 The format is `https://nd-123-456-789.p2pify.com/3c6e0b8a9c15224a8228b9a98ca1531d`.
 See also [View node access and credentials](/platform/view-node-access-and-credentials).
 * `PRIVATE_KEY` — the private key of your MetaMask wallet that has a sufficient amount of TCRO tokens.
 See also the [Cronos faucet](https://cronos.org/faucet).
-* `API_KEY` — a Cronos API key to verify the deployed smart contract using the cronoscan and etherscan plugins.
+* `API_KEY` — a Cronos API key to verify the deployed smart contract using the Cronoscan and Etherscan plugins.
 Create an API key in the [Cronos blockchain explorer](https://docs.cronos.org/block-explorers/block-explorer-and-api-keys#creating-api-keys-on-cronoscan).

 Example of the environment file data: